jaredpalmer/tsdx/README.md

 AS you can see, TSDX stripped out the development check from the production code. **This allows you can to safely add development-only behavior (like more useful error messages) without any production bundle size impact.**

+#### Rollup Treeshaking

+TSDX's rollup config [removes getters and setters on objects](https://github.com/palmerhq/tsdx/blob/1f6a1b6819bb17678aa417f0df5349bec12f59ac/src/createRollupConfig.ts#L73) so that property access has no side effects.
+Don't do it.

 #### Advanced `babel-plugin-dev-expressions`

 TSDX will use `babel-plugin-dev-expressions` to make the following replacements _before_ treeshaking.